Pope returns to Greek isle at heart of Europe migrant debate | Law-Order

 Pope returns to Greek isle at heart of Europe migrant debate

-Pope Francis returns Sunday to Lesbos, the Greek island at the heart of a massive wave of migration into Europe six years ago, after pointedly criticizing European governments on their current handling of migrants and refugees during a visit to two hard-hit countries.
+Pope Francis returned Sunday to Lesbos, the Greek island at the heart of a massive wave of migration into Europe to comfort its asylum-seekers, after pointedly criticizing European governments for their current handling of migrants during a visit to two hard-hit countries.

-Pope Francis returns Sunday to Lesbos, the Greek island at the heart of a massive wave of migration into Europe six years ago, after pointedly criticizing European governments on their current handling of migrants and refugees during a visit to two hard-hit countries.
-The 84-year-old Francis will spend just two hours on the island, visiting a new holding center for migrants and asylum-seekers and presiding over a brief prayer service.
+Pope Francis returned Sunday to Lesbos, the Greek island at the heart of a massive wave of migration into Europe to comfort its asylum-seekers, after pointedly criticizing European governments for their current handling of migrants during a visit to two hard-hit countries.
+Arriving at the Mavrovouni camp, a maskless Francis took his time walking along the barricades, patting children on the head, asking them their names and posing for selfies.
+He was greeted by hopeful asylum-seekers shouting "Welcome!''
+"We love you!"
+The 84-year-old Francis is spending just two hours at the camp, where would-be refugees live in white U.N. containers at the water's edge and barbed wire fencing lines the camp entrance.
 On his previous visit in 2016, Francis brought back 12 Syrian Muslim refugees with him aboard the papal plane.

+The Vatican was noncommittal on whether any migrants would leave the island with Francis this time around.
+The Vatican on Friday confirmed that, as part of Francis' visit, 12 migrants currently living in Cyprus would be relocated to Italy in the coming weeks and cared for by a Catholic charity in Rome.

 Among those invited to be on stage with Francis on Sunday is Christian Tango Mukaya, a Congolese father of three who lost track of his wife in their journey and is hoping his visibility with the pope might reunite them.
 "We always have this hope that one day we may all be together again.
 That the family can be together again," he said on the eve of Francis' arrival.
+"We hope that the pope coming can bring change.
+Change,'' he said.
+"Regarding our condition, we would like a better life.
+We plead with the pope to help us, to speak on our behalf to Europe, to help us."
 Greece has recently built a steel wall along a section of the Greek-Turkish land border and is intercepting boats transporting migrants from the Turkish side.
 It denies allegations that it is carrying out summary deportations of migrants reaching Greek territory but human rights groups say numerous such pushbacks have occurred.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)